aaantunes/java_apps/README.md

 ## Design and Implementation

-The application runs from the `JDBCExecutor` by initially creating a PostgreSQL `Connection` dependent on the user specific `DatabaseConnectionManager` as seen in the [Usage](#Usage) section.
+The application runs from the `JDBCExecutor` by initially creating a PostgreSQL `Connection` dependent on the user specific `DatabaseConnectionManager` as seen in the **usage** section.
 The user can then create a `CustomerDAO` or `OrderDAO` to pass CRUD operations to the PostgreSQL database through the JDBC Driver Manager.

 The CRUD operations are implemented by calling the following DAO methods :